TomerBitonn/tomerbitonn/README.md

 As a self-initiated project, I built a complete website from scratch for my family’s carpentry business using **HTML**, **CSS**, **JavaScript**, and **Flask** (Python).
 I deployed it on an **AWS EC2** instance, configured a custom domain via **Route 53** with **HTTPS** support, and ensured full responsiveness across devices.
 The site includes a **contact form**, **accessibility widget**, and **legal pages**.
-Through this project, I gained hands-on experience in front-end and back-end development, cloud deployment, and full-stack web hosting - building a real product end-to-end while independently learning each technology
+Through this project, I gained hands-on experience in front-end and back-end development, cloud deployment, and full-stack web hosting - building a real product end-to-end while independently learning each technology.

 ---
 ## 📫 Let's Connect